bhanuprabhavi/sleep_analysis_and_disorder_prediction/README.md

 # 💤 Sleep Health Analysis and Disorder Prediction

-This project analyzes lifestyle and health factors to predict sleep disorders and evaluate their impact on overall sleep quality.
-Using **Logistic Regression** and **Random Forest** models, it identifies key determinants such as BMI, stress, sleep duration, and physical activity.
+This is a **Data Analysis** and **Machine Learning** project that explores lifestyle and health factors to identify key determinants of sleep quality.
+It applies data preprocessing, exploratory analysis, and classification models (Logistic Regression & Random Forest) to predict sleep disorders and provide actionable insights.

 ---

 ##  Dataset

-The dataset used in this project is sourced from Kaggle:
-- **Sleep Health and Lifestyle Dataset** — a comprehensive dataset containing information on sleep disorders (None, Insomnia, Sleep Apnea), along with lifestyle metrics and health indicators.
+The dataset includes features such as:
+Demographics: Age, Gender, Occupation
+Lifestyle Factors: Physical Activity, Sleep Duration, Stress, BMI Health Indicators: Blood Pressure, Sleep Disorder (Target Variable)

   Access it here: [Sleep Health and Lifestyle Dataset – Kaggle](https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset)

 ---